-The West Gonja Hospital consists of a head doctor (Dr. Jonathan), various medical assistants who take care of all regular patients at the Out Patient Department (OPD), translators and nurses.
+The West Gonja Hospital consists of a head doctor (Dr. Nelson), various medical assistants who take care of all regular patients at the Out Patient Department (OPD), translators and nurses.
 In addition to the departments there is an OR, X-ray room, laboratory and OPD.

 It is expected of the students to walk along in every department.
 Every two weeks there can be a change of department.
 Of course, there are other programs possible if there are clear preferences.
 (For example, a student who is interested in gynaecology in particular, can stay longer than one week at that department).
 Attending operations is possible, but there is no special department for which you can walk along a few weeks.
 Every week you can check whether you can attend a surgery.